martinzugnoni/jwt-sample-project/README.md

 # JWT Sample project

 This project is only for testing purposes.
-It's main goal is to see how the JSON Web Token authentication work in combination with `django-rest-framework` library, and using `djangorestframework-jwt` package.
+Its main goal is to see how the JSON Web Token authentication work in combination with `django-rest-framework` library, and using `djangorestframework-jwt` package.

+Once you have some users in the database, you should be able to call the `/api-token-auth/` endpoint with valid `username` and `password` to get a JWT (JSON web token).
+Use the JWT later on to authenticate all your requests.

 #### Let's create a testing user